Locations in the United States with a Welsh name

 This is list of locations in the United States named after places in Wales.
 A number of places in the U.S have been named after places in Wales by Welsh settlers and explorers. and are mainly in the 13 eastern states which used to be the Thirteen Colonies in the British Empire.
-A number of US towns such as Newport and Newtown maybe named after the similarly names Welsh towns or may have been named solely because of their location.
+A number of US towns such as Newport and Newtown maybe named after the similarly named Welsh towns or may have been named solely because of their location.
 Only those places where there is an evidential link with Wales are included here.